insanexyz/jekyll-blog/pages/02-updates.markdown

 2. Calculations in Cpp happens in higher datatypes (double > float > long long int, long int, int, characters).
 Examples (Upcoming 1)

-3. Need for int Class :: static_variable = some value outside the class.
-Basically to define it and give memory location.
-Same doesn’t need to be done with normal class variables as they are defined when objects are created.
-(Upcoming 2)

-4. Difference between vmin and vmax in css. vmin is just whatever is min between height and width of a device, and same applied for vmax but instead of min it goes for max.
+3. Difference between vmin and vmax in css. vmin is just whatever is min between height and width of a device, and same applied for vmax but instead of min it goes for max.
 (Upcoming 3)

-5. Why use min/max-height/width instead of just width and height?
+4. Why use min/max-height/width instead of just width and height?
 Basically just a responsive unit nothing more.
 Simply width and height is fixed while other is not if used correctly.

-6. What are user-agents styles in css.
+5. What are user-agents styles in css.
 Styles applied by browsers basically :).
 What is element.style in inspect tools?
 Basically a way to add inline styles to an element.

-7. Explain what is docker using a python program which uses 2-3 libraries as dependencies.
+6. Explain what is docker using a python program which uses 2-3 libraries as dependencies.
 Then making a container which contains the dependencies to run the python program.

 <br>